AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ## Frequently Asked Questions {#frequentlyaskedquestions}

 1 - **How to upload a SCORM content in Adobe Learning Manager?** Create a SCORM-compliant eLearning course in any tool, such as, Adobe Captivate, and publish the content as a zip file.
-Then in Captivate Prime, upload the zip file in the catalog, and set the completion and success criteria.
+Then in Learning Manager, upload the zip file in the catalog, and set the completion and success criteria.

-2 - **How do I upload a new version of the same content to Captivate Prime?** In Captivate Prime, the content library also maintains versions of your uploaded contents.
+2 - **How do I upload a new version of the same content to Learning Manager?** In Learning Manager, the content library also maintains versions of your uploaded contents.
 If you make any change in the content, for example, a PowerPoint presentation, and re-upload the presentation in the library, the version number gets incremented by one.
 This helps you to track changes in your content.
 A new version of the content can be applied to all Learning Objects simultaneously or you can apply individual updates for each course.

 3 - **How to edit the details of a course in a different language?** After adding a language/languages, as described in an earlier section, click each language tab, and then add/edit the course information.